chiku/linkedlists-vs-arrays/README.md

 * Fetch the prerequisites
 ```
 ./prereqs.sh # Ubuntu or Debian are supported
-# Please adjust this script if you are using another operating-system
+# Please adjust this script if you are using another operating system
 ```
 * Build the app
 ```